kontaktio/kontakt-ios-sdk/README.md

 ![screen](http://kontakt-io-dev.s3.amazonaws.com/1.png)

+## Sample Code
+You can find sample code from our workshop webinar here:  [kontaktio/kontakt-ios-sdk-workshop](https://github.com/kontaktio/kontakt-ios-sdk-workshop).
+Video will be posted soon.

 ## Overview

 This document shows you a quick way to start using the Kontakt.io iOS SDK in location-aware apps.
 You will find code examples for core features and best practices that we recommend developers follow.